List of Fast & Furious characters: Brian O'Conner

 In a short film The Turbo Charged Prelude for 2 Fast 2 Furious, Brian surrenders his gun and badge at his home in LA, knowing that he will be arrested for letting Dom go.
 He escapes just as a SWAT team raids his house.
 He goes on the run in a red Dodge Stealth, earning money via street racing.
-Losing the Dodge when he's forced to abandon it after police officers recognize the vehicle, he replaces it with a used Nissan Skyline that he repairs and restores with money he earns from subsequent races.
+Losing the Dodge when he is forced to abandon it after police officers recognize the vehicle, he replaces it with a used Nissan Skyline that he repairs and restores with money he earns from subsequent races.
 He reaches Florida and is forced to choose between New York and Miami.
 He ultimately chooses Miami, setting the stage for the second film.

 In 2 Fast 2 Furious, he is living in Miami as a street racer, but gets caught by U.S. Customs agents.
-He is offered a deal to take part in a joint Customs/FBI operation in exchange for the cleansing of his criminal record.
-He and childhood friend Roman Pearce go undercover as street racers to track down and apprehend the ruthless drug lord, Carter Verone.
+He is offered a deal by his former boss, Agent Bilkins, to take part in a joint Customs/FBI operation in exchange for the cleansing of his criminal record.
+He and childhood friend Roman Pearce go undercover as street racers to track down and apprehend drug lord Carter Verone.
 After the mission is a success, their records are cleared and the two plan on opening a garage together with the money that Roman secretly took from Verone's stash.

 In Fast & Furious, Brian has parted ways with Roman again after Miami and decided to become an FBI agent.
-He is given the task of bringing down Arturo Braga (Ramon Campos), a known drug trafficker.
+He is given the task of bringing down drug lord Arturo Braga, whose true identity is unknown to public.
 Brian was contacted by Letty, who wished to become go uncover and help him, in exchange for her and Toretto's criminal records being cleared, but she seemingly dies on the mission.
 Later, Brian and Dom team up to avenge her death, both infiltrating Braga's crew.
-During the reunion, Brian and Mia rekindle their romance.
-While Braga is eventually apprehended, Toretto is arrested and sentenced to prison as well, resulting in O'Conner, Mia, and members of Toretto's crew intercepting the prison bus to free Dominic from custody.
+Similar to the first film, Brian is under pressure from his superiors to bring in Dom, who is still a fugitive.
+During the film, Brian makes a deal to have Dominic pardoned for his crimes with a plan to lure Braga into a trap, but the bust is sabotaged and Braga, whose true identity is revealed to be that of his second-in-command Ramon Campos, flees to Mexico.
+Though the failed trap results in Brian being taken off active duty, he and Toretto team up to successfully apprehend Braga.
+However, when Toretto is arrested and sentenced to prison as well, Brian resigns from the FBI and teams up with Mia, whose romance with Brian was rekindled at the end of the movie, and members of Toretto's crew to intercept the prison bus to free Dominic from custody.